oroinc/documentation/commerce/cloud/architecture.rst

 Maintenance
 ~~~~~~~~~~~

-To maintain optimal performance, reliability, and security, OroCloud team performs regular environment maintenance and may roll out environment updates during the predefined maintenance window.
+To maintain optimal performance, reliability, and security, the OroCloud team performs regular environment maintenance where the team may roll out environment updates during the predefined maintenance window.

-For the events when a critical infrastructure security patch is being released or some maintenance activity is urgently required for security or performance reasons, the OroCloud service team reserves an unplanned maintenance window informing the environment owner about such maintenance.
+During the events when a critical infrastructure security patch is released or some maintenance activity is urgently required for security or performance reasons, the OroCloud Services team reserves the right for unplanned maintenance windows.
+The Oro team will inform the environment owner about such maintenance activity.

 Disaster Recovery
 ~~~~~~~~~~~~~~~~~

-**Disaster Recovery** (DR) is a process, supported by procedures, tools and infrastructure which allows the IT support team to recover OroCloud service operations when the total failure or major malfunction of the main hosting resources happens.
+**Disaster Recovery** (DR) is a process that allows the IT support team to recover OroCloud service operations during a total failure or major malfunction of main hosting resources.

-While every tier of GCP resources is trebly redundant, there is still a chance of a catastrophe putting down the entire Google Cloud region to sink the entire infrastructure.
-Moreover, for the service disruption, GCP Region failure should suffice but may not be required.
-The internet connectivity issue outside of Google and Oro control may be caused by adversary actions or misconfiguration and may as well take down the Oro Cloud environments in a particular region.
+While every tier of GCP resources are redundant, there is still a chance a catastrophe can shut down the entire Google Cloud region.
+For service disruption, GCP Region failure should suffice but may not be required.
+Internet connectivity issues outside of Google and Oro's control may be caused by adversary actions or misconfiguration and may as well take down the Oro Cloud environments in a particular region.

 Disaster Recovery Objectives and Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following events are treated as a disaster and are used as DR criteria for OroCloud:
+The following criteria define an event is classified under Disaster Recovery on OroCloud:

-* `GCP Region <https://cloud.google.com/compute/docs/regions-zones/>`_ that is hosting a particular OroCloud environment is not available and is not anticipated to be recovered by Google in the nearest hour.
+* The `GCP Region <https://cloud.google.com/compute/docs/regions-zones/>`_ hosting a particular OroCloud environment is not available and is not anticipated to be recovered by Google in the next hour.
-* OroCloud environment is not accessible because of the network issues that are related to the GCP geographical location.
+* The OroCloud environment is not accessible because of network issues related to the GCP geographical location.

-In the event of the disaster, OroCloud team targets the following disaster recovery objectives:
+In the event of a disaster, the OroCloud team takes the following disaster recovery objectives:

 * **Recovery Point Objective** - The instance is restored from the last daily backup.
 * **Minimal Recovery Time** - It takes at least 60 minutes to restore service availability after the disaster recovery has been approved.